MarkProminic/simple-tasks-provisioner/README.md

 * **Template:** [Packer](https://app.vagrantup.com/STARTcloud/boxes/debian12-server)
 * **Build Source:** [Repo](Notyetavailableforpublicconsumption)

-Each Release will be a at the time, stable branch.
-Recommended to use the latest.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes, as well as what will power the build process of the VMs at Prominic.NET.